qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   =====

   All normal use layer switching is by thumb buttons on the base layer, mostly temporary.
-All layers can be set to be on persistently through the `_FUN` layer top row toggles.
+The layers can be set to be on persistently through the `_FUN` layer top row toggles.
 A few rarely used layers can only be reached by `_FUN` layer toggle.
 From each layer one can go back to the BASE layer by pressing the upper/left most button.